 Ok, I must admit that this is not the most toddler friendly book, BUT it’s our family tradition to read it every year on Christmas Eve.
 I like having a sturdy board book version with colorful illustrations like this one to keep toddlers interested.

 Did we miss your little one’s favorite Christmas book?
 Which does your toddler love?
+Share your favorites in the comments.

 I’m always looking for new Christmas books for toddlers to add to the list!